josegus/kf-test/README.md

 ## Tests
 There are many tests for some edge cases, like seeing only coops in draft and refunding each purchase successfully.

+## Docker
+The app has been tested on valet and docker, using sail.